vittominacori/eth-token-recover/README.md

 ## Examples

-You can extend the code to add your stuff (e.g. to add custom roles or rules).
+Contracts can be extended to add custom logic (e.g. to add custom roles or rules).

-### Add rules to high level code
+### Add rules to high level

 ```solidity
 pragma solidity ^0.8.20;